Ares-Developers/Ares-docs/new/buildings/builduptime.rst

 Also, :game:`Ares` now supports make animations having more frames than the buildup time without glitching.
-In case the buildup time is too short and it would require to skip frames, the buildup time is automatically increased so this does not happen any more.
+In case the buildup time is too short and it would require skipping frames, the buildup time is automatically increased so this does not happen anymore.

 :tagdef:`[BuildingType]BuildupTime=double - minutes`
   The time the buildup animation plays regardless of the number of frames.